flash-oss/node_acl/README.md

 This module provides a minimalistic ACL implementation inspired by Zend_ACL.

+## ⚠️ This project is looking for new maintainers ⚠️

+<span style="color:red">Otherwise, we plan to leave this project unmaintained.
+Meaning, no bugfixes, no TS fixes, no new releases, no dependency upgrades, nothing.</span>

+Please create an issue with a proposal to take over this git repo and the NPM access.

+---

+## Why this project exists?

 When you develop a website or application you will soon notice that sessions are not enough to protect all the available resources.
 Avoiding that malicious users access other users content proves a much more complicated task than anticipated.
 ACL can solve this problem in a flexible and elegant way.